 At the Edgemar Center for the Arts she has pioneered new works include producing The Night of the Black Cat, a world premiere and winner of the 2005 Best Musical of the Year at the Los Angeles Music Awards.
 She directed the world premiere of Mental the Musical, winner of several 17th Annual Ticket Holder awards for acting and musical score.
 She wrote and directed the world premiere of You’re on the Air, an improv based comedy which is under development to become a movie.
 She directed the West Coast premiere of Hello Herman by John Buffalo Mailer.
 She co-directed Jane Fonda in the Court of Public Opinion starring Anne Archer.
 This year she starred in a modern adaptation of Henrik Iben’s Ghosts.
 Last year she was awarded the Rainbow Award by Los Angeles Women in Theatre.

 Michelle produced and acted in the award-winning short film Dos Corazones, which premiered at the Nashville Film Festival and went on to win Best Cinematography & Audience Favorite at the Malibu Film Festival.
-In 2006 she made her feature film-directing debut How to go Out on a Date in Queens which was nominated and won four LA Film Awards including Best Director.
+She made her feature film-directing debut How to go Out on a Date in Queens which was nominated and won four LA Film Awards including Best Director.
 It starred Jason Alexander, Esai Morales, Ron Perlman, Kimberly Williams, Rob Estes, and Alison Eastwood.
-It was theatrically released in 2006.
-It aired nationwide on the Sunday Night Movie of the Week on Memorial Day weekend 2008.
+It was theatrically released and it aired nationwide on the Sunday Night Movie of the Week on Memorial Day weekend.